ZhangZixunCodeSpace/ZhangZixunCodeSpace/README.md

 - Finalist at the InnoX Winter Camp 2024, collaborating with a startup team on AI-driven solutions.
 - Authored a research paper on domain adaptation techniques for urban green space detection.

-### 🌱 Interests

-- Passionate about the latest AI research from institutions like OpenAI and DeepMind.
-- Regular participant in discussions on AI applications and innovations.
-- Enjoys tennis, swimming, and hiking, which foster creativity and problem-solving skills.

-### 📚 Additional Information

-- Organized fundraising events and conducted street interviews as a volunteer at Hubei Wuhan Weixian Social Work Center.
-- Served as Vice President of The Tennis Club at CUG, significantly increasing club membership.

----

-**Let's Connect!**
-Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/zhangzixun) to discuss AI, technology, or potential collaborations.